aketza-ayo/java8-ocp-study-notes/Study Plan.md

 February 17-18            | Answer Chapter 7 Review Questions               | It took me couple of days to complete the questions.
 Found the material and the questions quite challenging.
 More time will have to be spent on this topic
 February 24 - March 3     | Read Chapter 8                                  | Around 8 hours to read the material and take notes.
 Found some of the classes a bit confusing on how to use them.
 Serialization and Console class was ok
 March 3                   | Answer Chapter 8 Review Questions               | 1 hr to complete the questions + 30 min revision
-March 4 - April 1         | Read Chapter 9                                  |
+March 4 - March 10        | Read Chapter 10                                 | 6-7 hours to read and take notes.
-April 1                   | Answer Chapter 9 Review Questions               |
+March 11                  | Answer Chapter 10 Review Questions              | 30 min to answer probably this was the easiest chapter in the book.
-April 7 - April 15        | Read Chapter 10                                 |
+March 17 - April 15        | Read Chapter 9                                 |
-April 15                  | Answer Chapter 10 Review Questions              |
+April 15                  | Answer Chapter 9 Review Questions              |
 April 21 - May 3          | Take practice exams and mock exams              |
 **May 4**                 | **Exam day**